 This blog post from Dr Paulina Trevena presents the results of a SPICe and University of Glasgow research project: ‘Attracting and retaining migrants in post-Brexit Scotland: is a social integration strategy the answer?’.
-The blog post was originally published on the Scottish Parliament website on 28 June 2018; the full report can be downloaded here.
+It was originally published on the Scottish Parliament website on 28 June 2018; the full report is here.

 The Scottish Government aims to grow the population mainly through immigration over the next 25 years, yet there is no general strategy for attracting or retaining migrants.

 Immigration policy is a reserved matter and Scotland is in competition for people with the rest of the UK.
 It therefore needs to consider ways of strengthening its attractiveness as a destination for migration.

 A social integration strategy aims to promote the inclusion of immigrants within wider society, for instance, by building a culture of welcome and supporting migrants to build social connections.
 Implementing a social integration strategy for all migrants in Scotland is one of the options available within current devolution arrangements.

 The project scoped opinion on this idea among experts, migrants and the local population.
 This blog presents a summary of the findings, and the full research report contains the detail.

 There are mixed attitudes to immigration in Scotland